action #96155

 - Subject changed from Improve YAML schedule: reducing content and considing reducing number of files to Improve YAML schedule: reducing content and considering reducing number of files

-Updated by oorlov about 3 years ago
+Updated by oorlov over 3 years ago

 After we had discussion with Joaquin, I added the results of it on Confluence: https://confluence.suse.com/display/~oorlov/Improve+YAML+schedule%3A+remove+duplication just to not forget anything and to have a place where we can discuss the solution together.